RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------------
 # Wiring It Into Claude Code

-Registration takes two commands.
-Pull the token out of the SOPS secret, then register the server:
+Registration requires two commands: retrieve the token from the SOPS secret, then register the server.

 ```sh
 sops -d apps/ai/pages/11-secret.sops.yaml | grep MCP_TOKEN